 Regulation E Disclosure (Electronic Funds Transfer – EFT)

-Other ATM Networks: The Card may be used at any PULSE or CIRRUS ATMs or networks with reciprocal agreements or associated networks with a fee after the first four foreign ATM transactions each calendar month for cash withdrawals, balance inquiries, and transfers only.
+Other ATM Networks: The Check Card may be used at any PULSE or CIRRUS ATMs or networks with reciprocal agreements or associated networks with a fee after the first four foreign ATM transactions each calendar month for cash withdrawals, balance inquiries and transfers only.
 UNITED SA-owned ATMs also accept debit and credit cards displaying the PLUS and CO-OP logos.
 The Check Card is not available for use in foreign countries due to reported fraudulent activities.

-Purchases: The Card may be used to purchase goods and services at any retail establishment (“Merchant”) where: the PULSE or CIRRUS logo is displayed for POS transactions and/or the MasterCard logo is displayed and Debit MasterCard is accepted by such Merchant.
-All purchases made with the Card will be deducted from your Checking Account.
-You understand that the Card is not a credit card.
-Whenever the Card is used instead of cash or checks, to make a purchase from a Merchant displaying the MasterCard logo and accepting the Debit MasterCard – whether or not I am required to use my PIN to make the purchase – the amount of the purchase shall be debited directly from my primary Checking Account.
-You also understand that all purchases constitute a simultaneous withdrawal from your Checking Account, even though the purchase might not be paid by the credit union from my Checking Account until a later date.
-Additionally, Merchants may be required to receive authorization from the credit union for certain purchases, which you make.
-You acknowledge that the credit union is under no obligation to authorize purchases when there are not sufficient funds available in your Checking Account.
+Purchases: The Check Card may be used to purchase goods and services at any retail establishment ("Merchant") where: the PULSE or CIRRUS logo is displayed for POS transactions and/or the MasterCard logo is displayed and Debit MasterCard is accepted by such Merchant.
+All purchases made with the Check Card will be deducted from your checking account.
+You understand that the Check Card is not a credit card.
+Whenever the Check Card is used instead of cash or checks, to make a purchase from a Merchant displaying the MasterCard logo and accepting the Debit MasterCard - whether or not you are required to use your PIN to make the purchase - the amount of the purchase shall be debited directly from your primary checking account.
+You also understand that all purchases constitute a simultaneous withdrawal from your checking account, even though the purchase might not be paid by the credit union from your checking account until a later date.
+Additionally, Merchants may be required to receive authorization from the credit union for certain purchases which you make.
+You acknowledge that the credit union is under no obligation to authorize purchases when there are not sufficient funds available in your checking account.